elmagry123/ETL-Pipeline-for-Customer-Purchase-Analysis/README.md

 # ETL Pipeline for Customer Purchase Analysis

 This project is an ETL (Extract, Transform, Load) pipeline designed to analyze customer purchase data.
 It focuses on identifying customers who bought AirPods after purchasing an iPhone and customers who only bought AirPods and iPhones.
+The project follows the **Factory Pattern Design** to create flexible and reusable ETL components.

 ## Table of Contents
 - [Project Overview](#project-overview)